jonnonz1/nz-statute-book/acts/public/2025/land-transport-management-time-of-use-charging-amendment-act-2025.md

 This Act is the Land Transport Management (Time of Use Charging) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force on the first anniversary of Royal assent.
+This Act comes into force on 18 November 2026.

 ## Part 1 — Amendments to Land Transport Management Act 2003